-As noted in Section 3.3.4, and as is typical for a meandering stream, a significant proportion of the creek sections overlying the designated miniwall areas are subject to non-mining related bank erosion with consequent increased sedimentation, alteration of stream bed character from cobble/sand to sediment plus shallowing of pools, all of which affect the aquatic ecology of the stream.
-Whilst subsidence could be expected to exacerbate this instability on a local scale in the vicinity of the miniwalls, the net effect is not expected to be significant, particularly given the scale of present impact.
-In any case, the riparian stabilisation works currently being instigated on Bowmans Creek are designed to minimise non-mining related bank instability and would consequently ensure that there are no significant impacts of subsidence on bank stability.
+As noted in Section 3.3.4, and as is typical for a meandering stream, a significant proportion of the creek sections overlying the proposed mining areas are subject to non-mining related bank erosion with consequent increased sedimentation, alteration of stream bed character from cobble/sand to sediment plus shallowing of pools, all of which affect the aquatic ecology of the stream.
+Whilst subsidence could be expected to exacerbate this instability on a local scale in the vicinity of minimal subsidence zones, the net effect is not expected to be significant, particularly given the scale of present impact.

+Notwithstanding this conclusion it is noted that riparian rehabilitation works undertaken premining would decrease any potential for subsidence related creek morphology change.
+To this end ACOL has initiated riparian rehabilitation works, and the riparian stabilisation works currently being instigated on Bowmans Creek are designed to minimise non-mining related bank instability and would consequently ensure that there are no significant impacts of subsidence on bank stability.